 Are you experiencing pain or stiffness in your fingers?
 Such pain or stiffness could represent symptoms of osteoarthritis.

-Heberden’s nodes are bony swellings that form on the hands as a result of osteoarthritis.
-They were named after physician William Heberden, Sr. He was a doctor in the 1700s and came up with an explanation for these enlargements that form on the hands.
+Heberden’s nodes are bony swellings that form on your hands as a result of osteoarthritis.
+They were named after physician William Heberden, Sr., a doctor in the 1700s.
+He came up with an explanation for these swellings.

-These bony growths are generally found on the finger joints nearest the fingertip, also called the distal interphalangeal or DIP joints.
-Similar joint swellings located on the lower joint, the proximal interphalangeal or PIP, are called Bouchard’s nodes.
+These bony growths generally occur on the finger joints nearest the fingertip, also called the distal interphalangeal joints.
+Similar swellings located on the lower joints, or the proximal interphalangeal joints, are called Bouchard’s nodes.

 Osteoarthritis typically occurs in the spine, knees, hips, or fingers.
-This happens because these locations, in particular, have cushiony cartilage in the joints protecting the surface of the bones.
-Osteoarthritis may occur due to the wear and tear that comes with aging or as a result of an injury.
+These locations in particular have cushiony cartilage in the joints that protects the surface of your bones.
+Osteoarthritis may occur due to the wear and tear of cartilage in these areas that comes with aging or as a result of an injury.

-In the case of Heberden’s nodes, enlargements and a general crookedness occur in the finger joints as the softening cartilage begins to disintegrate or wear away.
-The cartilage eventually becomes coarse.
-Instead of the bone being protected by cartilage, the bones begin to rub against each other.
+In the case of Heberden’s nodes, swellings and a general crookedness occur in your finger joints as the softening cartilage begins to disintegrate or wear away.
+The cartilage eventually becomes coarse and can’t protect your bones, which begin to rub against each other.
 This process destroys the existing bone and often causes significant pain.
 As the cartilage continues to break down, new bone grows alongside the existing bone in the form of nodes.

-By the time the nodes appear, the fingers may have become stiff and the pain may have lessened.
-Since Heberden’s nodes occur after obvious and serious joint damage, they are often viewed as a marker of advanced osteoarthritis.
+By the time the nodes appear, your fingers may have become stiff, and the pain may have lessened.
+Heberden’s nodes occur after obvious and serious joint damage, so they’re often viewed as a marker of advanced osteoarthritis.

-Heberden’s nodes are clearly viewed by examining the end joints on your fingers.
-Tiny bone outgrowths may extend from the knuckle closest to the fingernail.
-In many cases, an individual’s fingers may twist or become crooked as the nodes form.
+If you have Heberden’s nodes, you can clearly see them by examining the end joints on your fingers.
+Tiny bone outgrowths may extend from the knuckle closest to your fingernail.
+In many cases, your fingers may twist or become crooked as the nodes form.

 - loss of motion